NationalSecurityAgency/ghidra/DevGuide.md

 We are still (yes, still) in the process of writing up this documentation.
 In the meantime, we recommend using the GDB and dbgeng agents as examples.
 Be sure to look at the Python code `src/main/py`!
-The deprecated Java code `src/main/java` is still included as we transition.
+This is not so readily presented by Eclipse.

 You'll also need to provide launcher(s) so that Ghidra knows how to configure and start your connector.
 These are just shell scripts.
 We use bash scripts on Linux and macOS, and we use batch files on Windows.
+The ideal goal for a launcher is (after one-time configuration) the user can launch and begin debugging with a single click.
 Try to include as many common use cases as makes sense for the debugger.
 This provides the most flexibility to users and examples to power users who might create derivative launchers.
 Look at the existing launchers for examples.

 For testing, please follow the examples for GDB.
 We no longer provide abstract classes that prescribe requirements.
-Instead, we just provide GDB as an example.
+Instead, we just provide GDB as an example or template.
 Usually, we split our tests into three categories:

  * Commands